nnellans/terraform-guide/README.md

 ### List/Array Variables
 - Examples:
   - `type = list(string)`
+    - This defines a List of all Strings.
   - `type = list(number)`
+    - This defines a List of all Numbers.
   - `type = list`
-    - This is shorthand for `list(any)`.
-This shorthand is not recommended any more.
+    - This shorthand is not recommended any more.
+Instead, use `list(any)`
-    - Even when using this, the List values must still all be the same Type (string, number, etc.)
+    - When using `list` or `list(any)` the List values must still all be the same Type (string, number, etc.)
 - Setting the value of a List variable:

   ```terraform
   listName = [ "first", "second", "third" ]
   ```

-- Using a specific value from the list:  `var.listName[3]`
+- Using a specific value from the List:  `var.listName[3]`
-- Terraform lists are zero-based, so the the first entry is always `var.listName[0]`
+- Lists are zero-based, so the the first entry is always `var.listName[0]`
 - Some example List Functions:
   - Find the number of items inside a list:  `length(var.listName)`

 ### Tuple Variables
-- This is the 'structural' version of a list variable.
+- This is the 'structural' version of a List variable.
-- It allows you to define a schema within square brackets, which can use different variable types inside the Tuple, instead of being restricted to the same variable type when using a List.
+- It allows you to define a schema (within square brackets), which can use different variable Types inside the Tuple, instead of being restricted to the same variable Type when using a List.
   - `type = tuple( [schema] )`
   - `type = tuple( [ string, number, bool ] )`

 ### Map Variables
 - Examples:
   - `type = map(string)`
-    - This defines a Map where all the values are strings.
+    - This defines a Map where all the values are Strings.
   - `type = map(number)`
-    - This defines a Map where all the values are numbers.
+    - This defines a Map where all the values are Numbers.
   - `type = map`
-    - This is shorthand for `map(any)`.
-This shorthand is not recommended any more.
+    - This shorthand is not recommended any more.
+Instead, use `map(any)`
-    - Even when using this, the Map values must all be the same Type (string, number, etc.)
+    - When using `map` or `map(any)` the Map values must still all be the same Type (string, number, etc.)
 - Setting the value of a Map variable, two options:
   - Put each pair on a new line.

+    ```terraform
     mapName = {
       key1 = value1
       key2 = value2
     }
+    ```

   - For a single line, you must use commas to separate key/value pairs.

+    ```terraform
     mapName = { key1 = value1, key2 = value2 }
+    ```

 - Keys are always strings.
 Quotes may be omitted on the keys (unless the key starts with a number, in which case quotes are required)
 - You can use either equal signs `key1 = value1` or colons `key1 : value1`.
 However, `terraform fmt` doesn't work on the colon style.